froots/froots.github.io/_drafts/why-and-how-to-test-your-pattern-library-2.md

   | firefox |
   | chrome  |
 ```

+Feel free to modify this table based on what you have available.

 We use a single-column table.
 Selenium identifies browsers installed on the same machine by these names.